SilverStone Hydrogon D120 ARGB Review (Page 2 of 4)

 According to the manufacturer, the included fans are hydraulic bearing 4-pin PWM fans.
 They have a maximum RPM speed of 1850 with 56.23 CFM, 1.98 mmH2O static air pressure, and a maximum noise level of 30.5 dBA.
 The MTTF is rated at 35,000 hours, which equates to around 4 years of continuous operation.
 The fans use a black color scheme with white fan blades to disperse the RGB lighting.
 These fans should be able to work well for this cooler, so I personally feel there is no need to swap them out.
 The attachment wires hook on via the outer side of the fan and secure onto the radiator by a two-stage clipping ledge for an easy and secure installation.

 When it comes to dimensions, the SilverStone Hydrogon D120 ARGB has a height of 153mm, width at 125mm, and 112mm depth.
 This is shorter than the NH-D15's 160mm specification, which allows the Hydrogon to fit in compatible small form factor cases.
 If you remove the front fan, the total depth and height are reduced to 85mm and 145mm, respectively.
 Removing the second fan does not change the dimensions any further as it is fitted between the two heatsink towers.
 Six continuous U-shaped heatpipes can be seen from the base leading up for heat dissipation.
-The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins for their respective tower.
 With a total surface area of 0.57 square meters and the fan configuration, the Hydrogon D120 ARGB should be able to deliver good heat dissipation theoretically, which I will test on the next page.

 This CPU cooler is aligned such that no parts of the cooler will be hanging over the PCI Express slot underneath or your RAM slots next to it, even with both fans attached.
 This cooler has full compatibility with the modern Intel LGA115x and LGA1200 sockets and AMD AM4 without any interference with memory.
 However, this design decision does come at the cost of airflow in the area between the contact base and the first cooling fin since it will not extend into this area.